 Low water pressure.

 If your main can’t deliver the water to your home with the same pressure due to a problem, you’ll notice.
-You’ll know for sure if all of your fixtures and appliances have low pressure, instead of just one.
+If all of your fixtures and appliances have low pressure, instead of just one, you’re likely dealing with a main issue vs an isolated clog.

 Age and repair status also factor in because they determine the likelihood of additional problems or of repair failure.
 Is your main old?
 Has it been repaired three times before?
 If either of those things is true, then the foundation of your main is weaker than that of a new pipe.
 In that case, we would recommend replacing it.
 On the other hand, if your main is made from strong, up-to-date material and has never been repaired before, then a repair might be an easier alternative than replacement.